 With stacking, this could work out really nice since Dell sells lots of non-Dell technology I do use and need each year.
 Here is how I intend to max it out and the tested results.
 First I registered my card for the yearly promo.

-Next up, I looked to see if I had on my non-Delta Amex Business Platinum card (learn more about business cards here) and “Amex Offers for You” and found the current 10% off up to $1500 in spend.
+Next up, I looked to see if I had on my non-Delta Amex Business Platinum card (learn more about this card) and “Amex Offers for You” and found the current 10% off up to $1500 in spend.
 I expected this would stack with the new yearly card benefit.

 After my purchase I did get the automated Amex email that I had used my Dell offer and now it was just wait for the credit.